 2. Red, teary eyes

 Red, teary eyes aren’t always due to a long night out, especially if you wear contacts.
-You might have keratitis, an infection of the cornea that causes redness, pain, inflammation, discharge and a host of other miserable problems.
+You might have keratitis, an infection of the cornea that causes redness, pain, inflammation, discharge and a host of other problems.

 When caught early, it can be treated more easily.
 Wait too long and you could potentially lose your vision.

 Another tip: Don’t sleep in your contacts — ever.
-“Sleeping in contacts can make a person more prone to infection or scar the cornea, so it’s never a good a good idea to sleep in them even if they are labeled extended wear,” says Epstein.
+“Sleeping in contacts can make a person more prone to infection or scar the cornea, so it’s never a good a good idea to sleep in them even if they are labeled extended wear,” said Epstein.

 3. Double vision